Step 4: Choosing Keywords for SEO Relevance

 Sort Your Keywords

-Sort the keywords and phrases within each main category in descending order of their perceived importance (i.e., how likely it is that they will be used by visitors as search words and hence, generate traffic).
+Sort the keywords and phrases within each main category in descending order of their perceived importance (i.e., how likely it is that they will be searched and hence, generate traffic).
 Just go for a rough organization at this point.

 SEO Tools – Search Engine Optimization/KSP Tool